Wolbolar/IPSymconDoorbird/docs/en/README.md

 ### a.
 Loading the module

-Open the IP Console's web console with _http://<IP-Symcon IP>:3777/console/_.
+Open the IP Console's web console with _http:// <IP-Symcon IP> :3777/console/_.

 Then click on the module store icon (IP-Symcon > 5.1) in the upper right corner.